sap-tutorials/Tutorials/tutorials/btp-app-analytics-setup-use/btp-app-analytics-setup-use.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 9: ](Add your app to the launch page)] Let us add the `Risk Analysis` application to the launch page where we already have the `Risks` and `Mitigations` apps.
+[ACCORDION-BEGIN [Step 9: ](Add your app to the launch page)] Let us add the `Risk Analysis` application to the launch page where you already have the `Risks` and `Mitigations` apps.

 1. Open the file `launchpage.html` in `app` folder of your application.